DocuSignJapan/sample-app-loanco-jp-nodejs/README.md

     GOOGLE_ANALYTICS=          // UA-XYZ-1
-    DEFAULT_EMAIL=             // for autofilling email input fields FORCE_HTTPS=               // force https by setting to true
+    DEFAULT_EMAIL=             // for autofilling email input fields FORCE_HTTPS=               // force https by setting to true USE_LOCAL_CERTS=           // Start HTTPS listening with ./sslcerts by true. if false, HTTP server only

 ##### Templates